SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ==========

 In Swift, there are two kinds of statements: simple statements and control flow statements.
-Simple statement are the most common and consist of either an expression or a declaration.
+Simple statements are the most common and consist of either an expression or a declaration.
 Control flow statements are used to control the flow of execution in a program.
 There are three types of control flow statements in Swift: loop statements, branch statements, and control transfer statements.

-Loop statements allow a block of code to be executed repeatedly, while branch statements allow a certain block of code to be executed only when certain conditions are met.
-Control transfer statements provide a way to alter the order in which code is executed.
+Loop statements allow a block of code to be executed repeatedly, branch statements allow a certain block of code to be executed only when certain conditions are met, and control transfer statements provide a way to alter the order in which code is executed.
 Each type of control flow statement is described in detail below.

 Each type of statement can be used in function bodies and in top-level code.